Varesh Airlines: History

-Currently, Varesh Airline owns 5 Aircraft, including a Boeing 737-300 and a Boeing 737-500.
+In 2021, Varesh Airlines owned eight aircraft, including two Boeing 737-300s and four Boeing 737-500s.
 The main hub, Dasht-e Naz Airport, is located in Central District of Mazandaran Province, Iran.

 Aziz Nabizoda, deputy head of the Tajik Civil Aviation Agency, cancelled all flights due to the COVID-19 pandemic on February 24, 2020.
 According to the Iranian Embassy in Dushanbe, on 3 February 2020 the Iranian airline resumed flights from Tehran to Dushanbe and Bishkek, Kyrgyzstan.